Find an Orthodontist near you

 Does Health Insurance Cover Orthodontics in Australia?

-Orthodontic treatment can be a big decision, both medically and financially.
-But it can be confusing to know if orthodontic procedures are covered by your private health insurance.
-So to help you out, we’ve broken down what to expect from your health coverage in respect to orthodontics.
+Orthodontic treatment is often a huge decision, both medically and financially.
+But it can sometimes be confusing to work out if your orthodontic treatment is covered by private health insurance.

 Does private health insurance cover orthodontics in Australia?

-Orthodontics is not covered under Medicare, however, you might be covered under private health insurance, depending on the details of your policy.
+While orthodontics is not covered under Medicare, you might be covered under private health insurance, depending on the details of your policy.

 As there is no ‘one size fits all’ standard when it comes to coverage, it depends on your health fund and your level of extras cover, so it’s important to check with your private fund prior to starting treatment.

-Orthodontic treatment such as braces generally isn’t covered by basic extras cover, so you’ll usually need a higher level of cover in order to receive a rebate.
+Orthodontic treatment, such as braces, generally isn’t covered by basic extras cover, so you’ll usually need a higher level of cover to receive a rebate.
 Orthodontic rebates from private health insurance range from a few hundred dollars to over $2,500 – so it pays to do your research.

 If you don’t currently have any cover, you’ll need to weigh up your options to determine whether it will be more cost-effective to commence with or without private health insurance.
-Keep in mind, most private health funds require a 12-month waiting period for this type of treatment so you’ll need to think ahead if you might need it.
+Keep in mind, most private health funds require a 12-month waiting period for orthodontic treatment so you’ll need to think ahead if you might need it.

 What type of private health insurance do you need for orthodontic treatment?

-Coverage of orthodontic treatment is covered within extras policies of some insurance providers.
-While orthodontics will generally fall under the umbrella of dentistry, it will go beyond general dental insurance (such as regular visits to your dentists, cleaning and fillings) and may not even be included under major (often classified as dental surgery, root canals or crowns).
-It’s vital you check with your own private health insurance policy to see what is included with your plan.
+Orthodontic treatment may be covered within the extras policies of some insurance providers.
+While orthodontics will generally fall under the umbrella of dentistry, it is not considered to be general dental care (e.g. regular dental check-ups, cleaning and simple restorations) and may not even be included under major dental care (often classified as oral surgery, root canals or crowns).
+It’s vital that you check with your own private health insurance policy to see what is included with your individual plan.

 How does orthodontic insurance work?

 Orthodontic insurance works by allowing customers to cover some of the costs of orthodontic treatment.
 Depending on your fund and level of coverage, you may claim money back on certain types of treatment or for a specific number of appointments.
-Often, you will have a limit for how much can be claimed per person, per year.
+There is generally a limit for how much can be claimed per person, per year, and often a “lifetime” limit.

 How do you claim for orthodontic treatment?